MistereoSC/YGOTallymaster/README.md

 # YGO Tallymaster

-**YGO Tallymaster** is your all-in-one desktop companion for Yu-Gi-Oh! card enthusiasts!
-Built with Electron and Vue 3, this app makes managing your collection fun, fast, and flexible.
+**YGO Tallymaster** is a all-in-one desktop companion for Yu-Gi-Oh!
+Built with Electron and Vue 3, this app makes managing your collection fast, and flexible.

 ## ✨ Features

 - 🗂️ **Organize your cards** in Collections and Sets (use them directly in Deck creation!)
+- 💖 **Mark Owned Cards** for Deck Creation and Collection Management
 - 🏗️ **Create and manage Decks** for any playstyle
 - 🔍 **Browse and search** the entire Yu-Gi-Oh! card database (data from [YGOProDecks](https://ygoprodeck.com/api-guide/))
 - 🏆 **Banlists for all formats** – always up-to-date, so you can check card legality for any official format